 Please follow the steps below to set up SCIM (System for Cross-domain Identity Management) to provision users in Wisq.
 Once connected, user provisioning will be automatically managed based on assignments in Okta.
-If you have any questions about these steps, please contact your Wisq Customer Success Manager for assistance.
+If you have any questions about these steps, please contact your Wisq Agent Strategist for assistance.

 Prerequisites